It’s easy to see why the fall is our favorite season along the Maine coast.

 Although the calendar may say otherwise, autumn begins just after Labor Day, when the evenings turn cooler and the foliage begins to take on characteristic red and orange tones.

 In early September, the Atlantic’s waters reach their warmest temperatures and, under the warm midday sun, are ideal for exploring and recreation!
-As the temperatures dip, the leaves begin to change color, reaching their most vibrant by mid September through mid-late October.
+As the temperatures dip, the leaves begin to change color, reaching their most vibrant by mid-September through mid-to-late October.

 Hiking and Nature Walks

 One of the best ways to enjoy the sights and sounds of autumn are on the many trails that meander through the southern Maine coast.

 Many enjoy strolling through the tree-lined streets of historic Kennebunkport during this time of year or extending their walks along Ocean Avenue out to the open Atlantic Ocean.

 For more secluded options that truly surround you with the fall foliage, consider visiting the Wells Reserve at Laudholm Farm.
 Located less than five miles from the Maine Stay, you’ll find seven miles of trails that stretch from a protected beach to pastoral fields and peaceful estuaries to deep woods.